sailab-code/GNN_tf_2.x/README.md

 ## Simple usage example
-You can simply run starter.py to train a GNN on a dataset composed of graphs with random nodes/edges/targets.
+Simply run starter.py to train a GNN on a dataset composed of graphs with random nodes/edges/targets.

-Open starter.py to modify parameters in Section *script options*.
+In starter.py set parameters in Section *script options* to change dataset and/or GNN behavihor, then run the script.

-Examples on real-world datasets are coming... *Stay Tuned!*
+Set

+    use_MUTAG=True

+to train a GNN on the real-world dataset MUTAG, (graph-based problem)

 ## Citing